scharantej/dataplex-oda/02-lab-guide/06-create-exploration-environment.md

 6. If you don't choose an environment explicitly and if you have set up a default environment beforehand, then Dataplex uses the default environment to create sessions.

 ### SQL script
-A SQL script is a Spark SQL script that's saved as content in Dataplex within a lake.
-You can save the script within a lake and share it with other principals.
-Also, you can schedule it to run as a batch serverless Spark job in Dataplex.
-Dataplex enables out-of-the-box Spark SQL access to tables that map to data in Cloud Storage and BigQuery.
+A SQL script is a Spark SQL script can be created and saved as content from Dataplex Exploration Workbench in a Dataplex lake.
+The scriptcan be shared with with other principals and can be scheduled to run as a batch serverless Spark job in Dataplex.
+Dataplex enables out-of-the-box Spark SQL access to (Dataplex Lake entities) tables that map to data in Cloud Storage and BigQuery.

 ### Notebook
-A Python 3 notebook is a Jupyter notebook that is saved as content in Dataplex within a lake.
+A Python 3 notebook is a Jupyter notebook that is saved as content in Dataplex within a Dataplex lake.
 You can save a notebook as content within a lake and share it with other principals, or schedule it to run as a Dataproc Serverless Spark batch job in Dataplex.

 For data in BigQuery, you can access BigQuery tables directly through Spark without using the %%bigquery magic command.